opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/outfallrealisation.typeofoutfall](/req/hy_hydrofeature/hydrocomplex/outfallrealisation.typeofoutfall) ]

 #### 7.4.3	The River Positioning System model
 The River Positioning System provides a simple model to place a feature of interest 'on a river' using its topological realization.
 It introduces the concept of Indirect Position where a position is determined relative to an already established reference location.
-This concept uses a linear river reference system whose origin is set at the outfall of the catchment that corresponds to the feature of interest, and whose linear shape is given by the flowpath realising the catchment between the origin and the reference location.
-It is important to note, that each logical catchment has its own reference system, and must have one outfall (origin) and one linear flowpath realisation (shape).
+This concept uses a linear river reference system whose origin is set at the outfall of the catchment that corresponds to the feature of interest, and whose linear shape is given by the flowpath realizing the catchment between the origin and the reference location.
+It is important to note, that each logical catchment has its own reference system, and must have one outfall (origin) and one linear flowpath realization (shape).

 The River Positioning System references the topological realization of catchment and outfall within an implied hydrologic complex in such that origin and referent of the reference system are nodes on the boundary of the flowpath shape.
 Given that the flowpath realizes a logical catchment between inflow and outflow nodes, the feature of interest realizes either the inflow or outflow node of the catchment determined by the corresponding reference location upstream or downstream.
-Using reference locations in both directions will allow to place a feature of interest interpolative between identified inflow and outflow nodes on the flowpath, even if the realised catchment is not explicitly delineated.
+Using reference locations in both directions will allow to place a feature of interest interpolative between identified inflow and outflow nodes on the flowpath, even if the realized catchment is not explicitly delineated.

 ![Figure 31: River Positioning System (UML class diagram)](figs/fig31.png) Figure 31: River Positioning System (UML class diagram)

 The HY\_IndirectPosition feature type defines the indirect position, expressed either as the absolute distance to a reference point, or relative to the reference point or to the distance (interpolative).
 Indirect position assigns to an feature of interest realizing an outfall a position in reference to an existing outfall realization using a linear river reference system.
 HY\_IndirectPosition carries four properties: absolute, relative, referenceLocation, riverReferenceSystem.
-An implementation may use ISO 19148(2012): LinearReferencing understanding the feature to be placed as an ‘Event’ at a *locating* indirect position  in distance to an already *located* outfall realisation, and this distance expressed  as a *linear Element* (flowpath)  *fromReferent*  (outfall realization) *towardsReferent* (outfall realization).
+An implementation may use ISO 19148(2012): LinearReferencing understanding the feature to be placed as an ‘Event’ at a *locating* indirect position  in distance to an already *located* outfall realization, and this distance expressed  as a *linear Element* (flowpath)  *fromReferent*  (outfall realization) *towardsReferent* (outfall realization).

 The **absolute** attribute provide an distance expression as absolute value, including an indication of accuracy and precision of the absolute value; the **relative** attribute provides an expression for the relative and interpolative distance value.
 If required, an implementation shall use these attributes to express the absolute or relative value using the HY\_DistanceToRefPoint and HY_RelativePosition data types, or other basic types defined in ISO19103: Conceptual Schema.
 To express a relative position verbally, a term from the HY\_RelativePositionDescription  code list of terms commonly used in hydrology to describe a spatial relationship between two locations may be used.
 Note that alternative code lists may be used but should be related to the terms in Annex …, table ... **[correct ref]** using an appropriate formalism.